Victoria Methodist Church

 Victoria Methodist Church is a former Methodist church in Weston-super-Mare, Somerset, England.
 The original church of 1899-1900 was destroyed by fire in 1934.
 It was replaced by the current church, which was designed by Fry, Paterson and Jones of Weston-super-Mare and built in 1935-36.
-The church closed as a place of worship in 2020.
+The church closed as a place of worship in 2020 and became the venue of the Boost Rebound Therapy and Trampolining Club in 2026.